 Philadelphia is arguably the most important city in America given its role in the historic development of the Declaration of Independence, which saw the thirteen American colonies break away from their colonial masters, the British.
+It’s also easily accessible with the beautiful PHL airport keeping it within a few hours of anywhere in the states.

 It is the second biggest city on the US’s east coast; only New York is larger and its population is the fifth largest in the country.
 Philadelphia’s rich history ensures there are many fascinating paces to visit to get a flavor of times gone by, but there are also many modern facets to attract lovers of sport, music and the arts, as well as plenty of attractions to keep the children occupied and amused.